-1114 ACRES PLANTED
+1,166 ACRES PLANTED (471 HECTARES)

 in terms of acreage in BC.
-The style of Pinot Gris in BC has been, and in many cases still is, quite varied.
-It ranges from the crisper, lighter, fresher style of Pinot Grigio in northern Italy to the richer, honeyed, off-dry and more tropical style of Alsace.
-The majority of BC Pinot Gris though could best be described as something fruitier and fuller bodied than the Pinot Grigio of Italy, yet lighter and fresher than the wines of Alsace.
-Both the French and Italian names are used, often depending on the style.
+The style of Pinot Gris in BC has been, and in many cases still is, quite varied following both the crisper, lighter, fresher style of Pinot Grigio in northern Italy as well as the richer, honeyed, off-dry and more tropical style of Alsace.
+The majority of BC Pinot Gris though could best be described as something fruitier and fuller bodied than the Pinot Grigio of Italy yet lighter and fresher than the wines of Alsace.
+Both the French and Italian names are used, often varying based on the style.
 They are typically dry or off-dry with a medium body and flavours and aromas of pear, honeydew or cantaloupe melon, lemon, and sometimes a little honey, minerality and baking spice.

-996 ACRES PLANTED
+1,132 ACRES PLANTED (458 HECTARES)

-The style of Chardonnay produced in BC varies from unoaked versions with crisp acidity and often crisp apple flavours to world-class barrel fermented wines with complex lees, oak and fruit flavours.
-The naturally high acidity achieved in BC and the peach, lemon and nectarine flavours when combined with quality oak barrel fermentation and ageing on lees can make for very highly regarded wines.
+The style of Chardonnay produced in BC varies from a few unoaked versions with crisp acidity and often crisp apple flavours to world-class barrel fermented wines with complex lees, oak and fruit flavours.
+The naturally high acidity achieved in BC and the peach, lemon and nectarine flavours when combined with quality oak barrel fermentation and aging on lees can make for very highly regarded wines.
 Many of BC’s most internationally awarded wines have been Chardonnay.

-735 ACRES PLANTED
+646 ACRES PLANTED (261 HECTARES)

-510 ACRES PLANTED
+613 ACRES PLANTED (248 HECTARES)

-394 ACRES PLANTED
+403 ACRES PLANTED (163 HECTARES)

-Pinot Gris is experiencing today, being planted rapidly all over the world.
-Plantings in BC increased quite rapidly around 2007.
+Sauvignon Blanc experienced the same popular explosion in the 1990s that Pinot Gris is experiencing today, being planted rapidly all over the world.
+Plantings in BC increased quite rapidly in the middle of the 2000s.
 The BC style benefits from the natural high acidity and fruit ripeness.
-Both the crisp, zingy, green bean, grass and asparagus style, as well as a riper, tropical fruit, richer version can be found.
-Some of the most successful wines are oak fermented and blended with Semillon to make wines in a white Bordeaux style.
+Both the crisp, zingy, green bean, grass and asparagus style as well as a riper, tropical fruit, richer version can be found.
+Some of the most successful wines are oak fermented and blended with Semillon to make wines along the lines of white Bordeaux.

-267 ACRES PLANTED
+232 ACRES PLANTED (94HECTARES)

 Once one of the most planted white grapes in BC, Pinot Blanc has failed to find widespread popularity and acreage has decline.
 BC Pinot Blanc generally has fresh acid, a medium body and characteristic apple peel flavours, and can make for some great value, characterful wines.

-223 ACRES PLANTED
+234 ACRES PLANTED (94 HECTARES)